psthomas/psthomas.github.io/_posts/2018-01-30-password-manager.md

 I put the code up on [GitHub](https://github.com/psthomas/tabula) so anyone can contribute and review.
 I'm especially interested in improving the security against the potential attacks I outlined above.
 Also, I want to know more about the [quality](http://davidbau.com/archives/2010/01/30/random_seeds_coded_hints_and_quintillions.html) of the [random number](https://github.com/davidbau/seedrandom/blob/released/seedrandom.js#L144) generator I'm using because this system depends on having a random grid of characters.

-If there's interest, I could also look into making a desktop app using something like the Electron framework, or a mobile app using React Native to avoid the browser altogether.
+I also made a prototype Firefox extension that's available in the GitHub repo, which can be loaded as a temporary extension.
+This might add a little security because extensions are [signed](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/Distribution) by Mozilla before installation.

 ## Appendix